 How to generate an access token

 Access tokens authenticate requests to ArborXR APIs.
-They are required for integrations and automations that call our Public API V2 and Insights API.
+They are required for integrations and automations that call our MDM and Insights API.

 Who can create tokens